General Neurology

 After discharge, blood pressure should be monitored at 3 days and at days 7 to 10.
 Women should be educated regarding the signs and symptoms to monitor regardless of history of preeclampsia.

 The California Teachers Study, a prospective cohort study including 83,749 women, showed that hypertensive disorder of pregnancy increased the risk for stroke before the age of 60, but not in aspirin users.
-Statin use did not modify this risk (126).
+Statin use did not modify this risk (141).
 Recurrent preeclampsia or a combination of preeclampsia and preterm delivery should prompt yearly evaluations of blood pressure, lipids, fasting blood glucose, and body mass index (05).

 Artificial heart valves represent one of the highest stroke risks and require anticoagulation throughout pregnancy.
-Anticoagulation can be achieved in 3 ways: (1) low molecular weight heparin (LMWH) or unfractionated heparin (UFH) until the 13th week with substitution of vitamin K antagonists until close to delivery when LMWH or UFH is resumed; (2) adjusted-dose UFH administered subcutaneously every 12 hours to keep mid-interval aPTT at least twice control throughout pregnancy; or (3) adjusted-dose of LMWH twice daily throughout pregnancy.
+Anticoagulation can be achieved in three ways: (1) low molecular weight heparin (LMWH) or unfractionated heparin (UFH) until the 13th week with substitution of vitamin K antagonists until close to delivery when LMWH or UFH is resumed; (2) adjusted-dose UFH administered subcutaneously every 12 hours to keep mid-interval aPTT at least twice control throughout pregnancy; or (3) adjusted-dose of LMWH twice daily throughout pregnancy.
 If the risk of thromboembolism is very high, eg, older mitral prosthesis or history of thromboembolism, vitamin K antagonists throughout pregnancy except close to delivery when administration of UHF or LMWH is preferred.
-Addition of 75 to 100 mg aspirin to anticoagulation is also suggested (20).
+The addition of 75 to 100 mg aspirin to anticoagulation is also suggested (21).

 Women requiring long-term anticoagulation for other indications should be switched as soon as pregnancy is determined to UFH or LMWH for the duration of pregnancy.
 A discussion of risks and benefits with the patient is important.